 The Department of Watershed Management currently is in the middle of the largest infrastructure overhaul ever for the City's water and sewer systems — the $4 billion Clean Water Atlanta program.
 The City will be seeking professional services, construction services and equipment, as it works to meet its Consent Decree deadlines.

-Beginning March 11, 2013, the City of Atlanta Department of Watershed Management (DWM) will begin taking applications for the 6th Annual Small Business Development Program (SBDP-6), an intensive 12-week construction management training program for business owners who are interested in advancing their businesses, enhancing their knowledge of sewer rehabilitation work and related support services and who would like to pursue bidding opportunities under the City's $4 Billion Water and Sewer Rehabilitation Program.
+The City of Atlanta Department of Watershed Management (DWM) will begin taking applications for the 7th Annual Small Business Development Program (SBDP-7), an intensive 10-week construction management training program for business owners who are interested in advancing their businesses, enhancing their knowledge of sewer rehabilitation work and related support services and who would like to pursue bidding opportunities under the City's $4 Billion Water and Sewer Rehabilitation Program.

-You are invited to a Kick-off Informational Session to explain the application process for the 2013 SBDP-6 will be held Thursday March 14th in the Auditorium in the DWM building, 72 Marietta St., NW, Atlanta, GA 30303.
-You can download an application for the 2013 SBDP-6 here.
-Completed applications with all attachments are due by March 19, 2013.
-If you have any additional questions, please email us at email@example.com.
+Companies were invited to a Kick-off Informational Session to explain the application process for the 2014 SBDP-7 to be held on Wednesday January 29th in the Auditorium in the DWM building, 72 Marietta St., NW, Atlanta, GA 30303.

 Right-click to download the Powerpoint Presentation.